Melanie ShrefflerMember since June 2006Contact Melanie

 - 460 Park Avenue S.

 - 7th Floor

 - New York New York

 Melanie is a unique combination of trend expert, writer, and researcher with a passion for following youth culture and consumers' ever-changing media habits.
-As Editorial Director at Noise, she is a contributor to the Cassandra Report and Cassandra Daily.
+As Senior Insights Director, she is a contributor to the Cassandra Report and Cassandra Daily.